 Once your membership has been accepted, you will be issued with an invoice and details on how to pay the subscription.

 When your membership is due for renewal, a notice will be sent to your email address.

 For enquiries about establishing a new JKAA branch, please use the Contact Form on the main page (under Enquires).

 How to enquire

-To get in touch with a particular branch, please select the relevant branch via the main menu, and use the Contact Form listed there.
+To get in touch with a particular branch, please select the relevant branch via the main menu at the top of the page, and use the Contact Form listed there.

 If you need some general information about JKAA, please use the Contact Form in the main page (under Enquires).